hpi-swa-teaching/AnimationsEditor/packages/AnimationsEditor-Core.package/AnimationsEditorTimeline.class/README.md

 This is the class that displays tracks and keyframes.
+It observes the start-end-property in order to adjust its extent and the Timebar scale.